/ build-guides / How to Build a Newsletter Business as a Solo Developer

 Monetization Sponsorships, paid subscriptions, affiliate links

-For the newsletter platform, use Beehiiv or ConvertKit.
+For the newsletter platform, use beehiiv or Kit (the platform formerly named ConvertKit).
 Both handle email delivery, subscriber management, landing pages, and analytics.
-Beehiiv is my recommendation because it's free up to 2,500 subscribers and has built-in monetization features (paid subscriptions, sponsorship marketplace, referral program).

 You don't need to build anything custom.
 Seriously.
-Using a newsletter platform lets you focus on what actually matters: the content.
+Using a newsletter platform lets you focus on what actually matters, which is the content.
+Prices and limits move, so check the current beehiiv and Kit pricing pages before you commit.

 Step-by-Step Plan